 A regulatory body established for hostels and supported housing

-Hostels and supported housing in the UK isn't currently regulated, so for every good landlord/housing charity there is a bad one.
+Hostels and supported housing in the UK aren't currently regulated, for every good landlord or housing charity there is a bad one.

 People who end up living in hostels and supported housing often suffer from substance misuse issues and are usually self medicating to alleviate trauma symptoms.
 Most have a background of traumatic events, such as child abuse, domestic violence, seen horrific things during military combat or been sexually assaulted.
 I've never met anyone who misuses substances for the fun of it, everyone I have met has had some traumatic event that has affected their lives.
 So clients are already going through difficulties, we should therefore try to make things easier and fairer for them.

 There needs to be a regulatory body that oversees training of support workers, a fair and impartial complaints procedure in place and fair licence agreement.

 When I was homeless I was discriminated against by two housing charities.

 The first housing charity evicted me with two weeks notice for not engaging enough, even though I had been diagnosed with post traumatic stress disorder and recovering from being knocked down by a car.

 The second housing charity dealt with a complaint unfairly and the complaints procedure was not impartial.

 A client at the hostel was having a relationship with a 15 year old boy, the client was aware that I knew about the relationship and tried to blackmail me.
 I refused to be blackmailed and the client told staff that I had said racist and homophobic words to him in the kitchen.
 There was a witness (a black man) who told staff that he had been in the kitchen the whole time and I didn't say anything racist or homophobic.